isaacs/node-tar/README.md

 - `unlink` Unlink files before creating them.
 Without this option, tar overwrites existing files, which preserves existing hardlinks.
-  With this option, existing hardlinks will be broken, as will any symlink that would affect the location of an extracted file
+  With this option, existing hardlinks will be broken, as will any symlink that would affect the location of an extracted file.
 - `strip` Remove the specified number of leading path elements.
   Pathnames with fewer elements will be silently skipped.
 Note that the pathname is edited after applying the filter, but before